What you write about your business changes the way you think about your business. That changes how you act in your business.

 What was going on here?

-What was going on here that turned Mr Vaguely Rational into the white bonced clown?
-I’ll tell ya, (with hindsight and a bit of distance).
+What was going on here that turned Mr Vaguely Rational into Mr white-headed clown?
+I’ll tell you (with hindsight and a bit of distance).

-Repeated passive patterns or the line of least resistance are like the warm water poured into hard jelly experiments of Edward de Bono.
+Repeated passive patterns or the line of least resistance are like the experiments of Edward de Bono where warm water gets poured into hard jelly.

 The first warm water you pour onto cold jelly creates a channel and often a bit of a hole.
 The next time you pour on water it heads for the channel that’s already there and makes the same hole a bit deeper.